Download Media

 (Lifeword)

-Pastors desire their church members to pray for one another consistently. #daybydaylw Interested in learning more about becoming a devoted follower of Christ?
+The pastor of a church has a responsibility to guide the shape of the worship service. #daybydaylw Interested in learning more about becoming a devoted follower of Christ?
 Go to follow.lifeword.org!

 By: Clif Johnson